 We are committed to providing a high-quality legal service to all our clients.
 When something goes wrong, we need our clients to tell us about it.
 This will help improve our standards.
 Whenever possible, please raise any initial client care problems with the person acting on your case to give them the opportunity of resolving matters with you.
 Often, matters can be quickly resolved in this way.

-If you are unhappy about any aspect of the service you have received or about the bill, please contact Mr Nurse, our Client Care Partner by telephone on 0113 243 2288 or by post to our office at 7 South Parade, Leeds LS1 5QE or by email to firstname.lastname@example.org.
-Mr Nurse will pass your complaint to the partner in charge of the department involved in your complaint.
+If you are unhappy about any aspect of the service you have received or about the bill, please contact Dominic Nurse, by telephone on 0113 243 2288 or by post to our office at Oxford House, Oxford Row, Leeds, LS1 3BE or by email to firstname.lastname@example.org.
+Mr Nurse will pass your complaint to the director in charge of the department involved in your complaint.

 a.
 We will send you a letter acknowledging your complaint within five working days enclosing a copy of this procedure and ask you to confirm or explain any details.